/etc/init.d/mysqld stop Output: Stopping MySQL database server: mysqld.

-Sometimes we loose or forget the root password of mysql database.
-Following steps explain how to recover mysql root password by resetting it.
+Sometimes we loose or forget the root password of MySQL database.
+Following steps explain how to reset MySQL root password by resetting it.

 Step # 1: Stop mysql service